 Some hibachis have racks that can be adjusted in height.
-This gives you versatility when it comes to grilling, by allowing you to adjust how close the food is to the heat.
+This gives you versatility when it comes to grilling by allowing you to adjust how close the food is to the heat.
 The problem is that many hibachi grills with adjustable racks are also poorly made.
 You need good construction in a hibachi.
-If you intend to take you hibachi traveling you will want one that is sturdy and able to handle being transported without falling apart.
+If you intend to take your hibachi traveling, then you will want one that is sturdy and able to handle being transported without falling apart.

 Charcoal Grilling With a Hibachi

 Charcoal-fired hibachis really do give you a lot of grilling options.
 One thing to keep in mind is that a hibachi doesn't have a lid, as you would have with many other types of charcoal grills.
 While charcoal grilling can be a little challenging, once you get the hang of it, you will be able to grill most anything that will fit on the cooking surface.

 Most hibachis are large enough to let you make a two-level fire, meaning you put more coals to one side than the other.
 This gives you a hot side and a not-so-hot side.
 This kind of fire is great for getting foods seared while providing the space to grill or keep foods warm while you do something else.

 Because of the direct and close heat that a hibachi creates it is best to grill small items.
 Kebabs and thin strips of meat are perfect for a hibachi.
 Also, a hibachi is a fantastic hamburger cooker.